charles-plessy/tutorial/README.md

 These tutorials are designed to be executed on a Linux system's command line interface (also called _Terminal_ or _shell_).
 I recommend the book _[The Linux Command Line][]_, by William E. Shotts, Jr, January 2012, [no starch press][] to people not familiar with entering commands on the keyboard.
+The [_missing semseter_](https://missing.csail.mit.edu/) course of MIT looks good as well.

 [The Linux Command Line]: http://linuxcommand.org/tlcl.php "A Complete Introduction"
 [no starch press]: http://nostarch.com/tlcl.htm "the finest in geek entertainment"